Blessing-K/bee-live/README.md

 Application is under continuous improvement/development.

-Current basic functinalities permits users to add courses they want to improve on, rate the courses on a scale of 1-5.
+Current basic functionalities permits users to add courses they want to improve on, rate the courses on a scale of 1-5.

 The AI feature of the app generates tips/advice for improvements and ranks courses by difficulty to help users place more focus on their weakest courses